 Fed Desc - Enter the type of cigarette based on the federal definition.
-Refer to the electronic filing Table of Codes.
+Refer to the Electronic Filing Guide Table of Codes.

-MSA Status - Refer to the electronic filing Table of Codes and select the appropriate code for the MSA status of the manufacturer.
+MSA Status - Enter the appropriate code for the MSA status of the manufacturer.
+Refer to the Electronic Filing Guide Table of Codes.

-\Price - Enter the sales price of the cigarettes.
+Price - Enter the sales price of the cigarettes.
 This field only applies to delivery sellers.

 Tax Jurisdiction - Enter the applicable tax jurisdiction code.
-Refer to the electronic filing Table of Codes.
+Refer to the Electronic Filing Guide Table of Codes.